GaragePixel/from-Monkey2-to-Wonkey/Template-Constrained Overload.md

     Return c
 End
 ```
 Is the basis of the template-constrained overload, because if <T> is constrained by Where and different from the return type T, then we can implement something different for any constrained new function wrote with a different type <T>.
 In this case, is not becomes a generic template for the argument c, but a template for the implementation itself.
 [This is related to the return type overloading researches](https://discord.com/channels/796336780302876683/796338396003172352/1390164016201990205).
-Rewrite this the constraint-type in mind, our new function becomes then:
+Rewrotes with the constraint-type in mind, our new function becomes then:

 ```monkey
     Function Avr<P>:Byte( bools:Stack<Bool> ) Where P=Byte